Written By Robert Cobley - 26th February 2020

 The Champion Course, PGA National Resort & Spa - Palm Beach Gardens, Florida, USA - Par 70, 7125 Yards

-The PGA Tour heads back over the Southern border following last week's WGC event in Mexico, and straight to Jupiter, some 80 miles north of Miami - home of Tiger Woods, and also one of the toughest tests in modern golf at the Tom Fazio designed PGA National.
+The PGA Tour continues in Florida this week at one of its most challenging and most enjoyable venues.
+Some 80 miles north of Miami - home of Tiger Woods and one of the toughest tests in modern golf lies the Tom Fazio designed PGA National.

-The course was previously relatively benign before it underwent a series of changes in 1990 & 2014 under the stewardship of Jack Nicklaus to toughen it up, and turn it from resort course into one of the most feared tracks on the PGA Tour circuit.
+The course was previously relatively benign before it underwent a series of changes in 1990 & 2014 under Jack Nicklaus’s stewardship to toughen it up and turn it from resort course into one of the most feared tracks on the PGA Tour circuit.
 With tight fairways, 107 bunkers, and water in play on 13 of the 18 holes, a winning score of anywhere between 6 and 13 under is typically sufficient to take home the trophy.

-Whoever prevails Sunday night will have had to negotiate holes 15-17, more widely known as the "Bear Trap" following the redesign from the Golden Bear (Nicklaus).
-There is a premium on straight driving and wind players are often successful at PGA National.
+Whoever prevails Sunday night will have had to negotiate holes 15-17, more widely known as the "Bear Trap", following the redesign from the Golden Bear (Nicklaus).
+There is a premium on straight driving, and wind players are often successful at PGA National.
 Last year's winner Sungjae Im was followed home by a host of British challengers who enjoyed the harsh conditions and expected a similarly strong challenge from the home contingent this year.

 The Market Leaders